euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

      P_{prod} = T_{PTO}(\Omega).\Omega

-where :math:`T_{PTO}` is the torque applied to the pendulum by the electric machine which harvest the energy (PTO stands for “Power Take Off”).
+where :math:`T_{PTO}` is the torque applied to the pendulum by the electric machine which harvests the energy (PTO stands for “Power Take Off”).
 Finding the best :math:`T_{PTO}` command is actually another optimal control problem which is still an active area of research in the Wave Energy Conversion community [Kovaltchouk-2013]_.
 We use here a